debajyotidatta/babymonitor/readme.md

 * Different classifiers can be used in each stream.
 * Each classifier can respond to its own changes as can be seen in the demo (Also can be showed through tockloader listen)

+Collaborated with Shashwat Kumar on the IPC stuff.